ajbalcazar/ajbalcazar.github.io/_pages/tableau.md

 ![useful image]({{ site.url }}/assets/electedwomen.png)

-There are twice as many women serving in elected roles at the State and Federal levels in the Democratic party as compared to the Republic Party.
+There are twice as many women serving in elected roles at the state and federal levels in the Democratic Party as compared to the Republican Party.